andresgciamtez/ppno/README.txt

-PRESSURIZED PIPE NETWORK OPTIMIZER
+# PRESSURIZED PIPE NETWORK OPTIMIZER
-2019 - AndrÈs GarcÌa MartÌnez (ppnoptimizer@gmail.com)
+2019 - Andr√©s Garc√≠a Mart√≠nez (ppnoptimizer@gmail.com)
 Licensed under the Apache License 2.0. http://www.apache.org/licenses/

-DEPENDENCIES
+# DEPENDENCIES
 Requires SciPy v1.2 (www.scipy.org/)

-PURPOSE
+# PURPOSE
 The program optimizes the pipe diameters of a pressure pipes network defined by an Epanet2 model.
 The result is the selection of the necessary tubes to meet the minimum pressure requirements in the specified nodes of the network.

-RUN
+# RUN
 Type: 'python ppno.py problem.ext' in the command prompt; where 'problem.ext' is the data problem definition file.

-PROBLEM DEFINITION
+# PROBLEM DEFINITION
 The file input have a similar structure to an Epanet inp file, it must have extension ext.
-The sections are indicated by 6 section-headed labels (ì[]î).
+The sections are indicated by 6 section-headed labels (‚Äú[]‚Äù).
 These are: TITLE, INP, OPTIONS, PIPES, PRESSURES and CATALOG.
 The file ends with the closing line [END].
 Apart from the closing line, it is not necessary that the sections have a predetermined order.

 The TITLE section allows to include a description of the problem.
 It is not mandatory, and there are not limitations for the lines of extension in this.
 Example: